 Students must complete and sign a Transcript Request Form at the Registrar's Office.
-Official transcripts are processed once daily and will be mailed directly to the address indicated on the form.
+Transcripts are provided free-of-charge but are not processed while-you-wait.

-BY MAIL/FAX
+BY MAIL/EMAIL/FAX

-Mail or fax a completed and signed Request Form to the Registrar's Office.
-This form can be obtained in the Registrar's Office or downloaded from our website.
+• Email (preferably from college email), mail, or fax a completed and signed Transcript Request Form to the Registrar's Office (860.253.3016 or AS-Registrar@Asnuntuck.edu).
+The form can be downloaded from our website or obtained at the Registrar's Office.